nemo0622/pokeemerald-expansion/README.md

 - Story enhancements - make Aqua vs Magma conflict clearer + more interesting, bring elements of story improvements and Delta Episode from ORAS, etc.
     - Include involving Wallace and Steven more in the story (maybe replace Scott with Wallace, witnessing your journey?)
 - Hoopa Rings - mysterious rings found around Hoenn which transport one random Pokémon from another region
+- Maybe add a way to play Dodrio Berry Picking for rewards? maybe? idk